cpetrich/counterfeit_DS18B20/README.md

 * Polling for completion of the temperature conversion produces valid readings only after a slight delay (&leq; 1 ms) following the initation of temperature conversion, \[5\].
 This contrasts with all other sensors of Families A-E and G that implement this feature.
 	- Delayed polling after function code 0x44 indicates approx. 589-621 ms for a 12-bit temperature conversion and proportionally less at lower resolution \[5\].
 * Sensor indicates when in parasitic power mode, temperature conversion in parasitic power mode is working (based on cursory test) \[5\].
+* Returns a power-up temperature of 85 °C if scratchpad register is read before temperature conversion has completed in parasitic power mode. \[5\].

 - Example ROM: 28-3E-43-87 **-00-00-00-** 18 *(cf. Discussion [42](https://github.com/cpetrich/counterfeit_DS18B20/discussions/42))*
 - Example ROM: 28-CA-BA-61 **-00-00-00-** A3